botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 Runs the given command with the provided (optional) arguments as the bot and returns the response.

-This will not work for commands which have their response marked as a manual response, i.e. `wouldyourather` and `poll`.
+This will not work for commands which have their response marked as a manual response, i.e. `/fun wouldyourather` and `/poll`.

 #### execTemplate